N-LG/SEAC/README.md

 # SELG
 Systeme d'exploitation
-voir dans le dossier DOC pour la documentation go to folder DOC to have documentation
+voir dans le wiki pour plus d'info go to wiki to have more information